 I laughed.
 “Pretty soon you’ll figure a way to get it to one hundred percent.”

-“Even I, math genius extraordinaire Mark Links, couldn’t accomplish that unless and until we had an infinite number of periods in each day at this magnificent edifice.
+“Even I, math genius extraordinaire Mark s, couldn’t accomplish that unless and until we had an infinite number of periods in each day at this magnificent edifice.
 And even then we would only get infinitesimally close.
 Alas, despite the fact that I like going to school — don’t frown, I really do like school — I certainly wouldn’t want more periods or longer periods each day than we have already.”

-Two of my new classmates, in addition to Mark Links, commented that they had relatives that went to Lakewood High.
+Two of my new classmates, in addition to Mark s, commented that they had relatives that went to Lakewood High.
 I hadn’t known either of their relatives because they weren’t sophomores.
 That made me wonder if there were other Eastgate High students who had relatives that went to Lakewood High.

 Lakewood High didn’t have homerooms, even though I knew what they were in general.
-So after I introduced myself I wondered what else happened in Eastgate High homerooms besides having the newbies introduced themselves.
+So after I introduced myself I wondered what else happened in Eastgate High’s homerooms besides having the newbies introduce themselves.
 Mr. Devers took roll, in alphabetic order by last name.
 Everyone seemed to be in class since every name he called, including mine, received a response.
-Next a large LCD display above the whiteboard came on and a man, his name displayed at the bottom of the screen as ‘Jerome Bimber, Principal,’ greeted us and among other things named activities including home basketball games this Tuesday and Friday, and a dance next week on Friday.
+Next a large LCD display above the whiteboard came on and a man, his name displayed at the bottom of the screen as ‘Jerome Bimber, Principal’ greeted us and among other things named activities including home basketball games this Tuesday and Friday, and a dance next week on Friday.
 He congratulated the basketball team for their two wins last week.
 He told us that the construction of the new roof on the science building started on Saturday and would be finished by Wednesday.
 He reminded us that to see all of the scheduled activities and results and stories about the spring sports teams we should log on to Blackboard.

 After the announcements, Mr. Devers said, “Alright people, you can study or you can talk among yourselves, but please hold it down.
 And be sure to stay in your seats.”